syncfusion-content/javascript-docs/js/PivotGrid/PivotGrid-Elements.md

 # PivotGrid: Elements

 ## Hyperlink
 The PivotGrid control supports the hyperlink option to link data for each individual cell.
 Hyperlink can be enabled separately for row header, column header, value, and summary cells.
-Following are the respective properties:
+Following are the respective properties and they should be declared under this property [`hyperlinkSettings`](/api/js/ejpivotgrid#members:hyperlinksettings).

-* [`enableColumnHeaderHyperlink`](/api/js/ejpivotgrid#members:hyperlinksettings-enablerowheaderhyperlink) - Enables hyperlink for column headers.
+* [`enableColumnHeaderHyperlink`](/api/js/ejpivotgrid#members:hyperlinksettings-enablecolumnheaderhyperlink) - Enables hyperlink for column headers.
 * [`enableRowHeaderHyperlink`](/api/js/ejpivotgrid#members:hyperlinksettings-enablerowheaderhyperlink) - Enables hyperlink for row headers.
 * [`enableSummaryCellHyperlink`](/api/js/ejpivotgrid#members:hyperlinksettings-enablesummarycellhyperlink) - Enables hyperlink for the summary cell.
 * [`enableValueCellHyperlink`](/api/js/ejpivotgrid#members:hyperlinksettings-enablevaluecellhyperlink) - Enables hyperlink for the value cell.